curl/everything-curl/sourcecode.md

   does things
 - `ROADMAP.md`: what we want to work on in the future
 - `SECURITY`: how we work on security
-- `SSLCERTS`: TLS certificate handling documentated
+- `SSLCERTS`: TLS certificate handling documented
 - `SSL-PROBLEMS`: common SSL problems and their causes
 - `THANKS`: thanks to this extensive list of friendly people, curl exists today!
 - `TheArtOfHttpScripting`: a tutorial into HTTP scripting with curl
-- `TODO`: things we or you can work on implenting
+- `TODO`: things we or you can work on implementing
 - `VERSIONS`: how the version numbering of libcurl works

 ### docs/libcurl